 There are no restrictions on borrowing, the payment of interest abroad or the transfer of dividends abroad.

-In order to benefit from these incentives, specifically regarding the transfer abroad of invested capital and profits made, the investor must meet at least one of the following requirements:
+In order to benefit from these incentives, specifically regarding the transfer abroad of invested capital and profits made, investment projects are subject to the application of one of the following regimes:

 Advertising